GDQuest/website/content/news/newsletter/003/index.md

-+++
+---
-title = "GDQuest weekly #3"
+author: nathan
-date = 2020-08-07
+banner:
-author = "nathan"
+  src: /img/newsletter-banner.png
-description = "This week, get new procedural generation algorithms, Godot tutorials, and a glimpse of our upcoming Kickstarter!"
+date: "2020-08-07T00:00:00-06:00"

-weight = 5
+description: This week, get new procedural generation algorithms, Godot tutorials, and a glimpse of our upcoming Kickstarter!

-[banner]
+title: 'GDQuest weekly #3'
-src = "/img/newsletter-banner.png"
+weight: 5
-+++
+---

 This week, I'm coming to you with: